Prag8855/aab/content/guides/buying-used-car-in-germany.md

 ---
 Title: How to buy a car in Germany
 Short_title: How to buy a car
-Description: A step by step guide to buying, registering and insuring a vehicle in Berlin and the rest of Germany
+Description: A step by step guide to buying, registering and insuring a vehicle in Berlin and the rest of Germany.
+Also works for motorcycles.
 Date_created: 2019-01-06
 ---